Tsotso Tlhapi: Political career

 Following the 2019 national and provincial elections, she was appointed as the Member of the Executive Council for Arts, Culture, Sports and Recreation in the North West Provincial Government by premier Job Mokgoro.

 On 22 November 2022, Tlhapi was appointed MEC for Economic Development, Environment, Conservation and Tourism.
+She served until June 2024, when Bitsa Lenkopane was appointed to the position by the newly elected premier Lazarus Mokgosi.
+In October 2024, Tlhapi returned to the Executive Council in October 2024 as the MEC for Arts, Culture, Sports and Recreation.